7Ji/arb/README.md

 ### Git-mirrorer
 It is possible to set the builder to fetch from a [7Ji/git-mirrorer](https://github.com/7Ji/git-mirrorer) instance hosted in local LAN before the actual remote.
 This can further save the bandwidth usage.
 And it is highly recommended that you set this up if you're building a lot.
 Do note that PKGBUILDs won't be fetched from git-mirrorer, as the main source is considered to be AUR, and no PKGBUILD repo should be huge enough to be a problem to update frequently from AUR.

+### Chroot
+The builder utilizes `chroot()` syscall to run building in dedicated chroots, each package having its own chroot mounted using overlay.
+There is also an addtional base chroot, which is always populated before even calculating the pkgids, the base chroot serves the addtional purpose that clean repo DBs could be looked up instead of from root, and without breaking the host dependency.